qema/qema.github.io-old/pages/Music/covers.md

 Title: Covers

-I do some interpretations of songs with voice, piano, violin and/or guitar.
+I do covers of songs with voice, piano, violin and/or guitar.
 My tool is Logic Pro.
 Here's a sampling:

 Viva la Vida (Coldplay): A dry woody string quartet combined with filtered vocals.
 OK, secret, the cellos are actually violins tuned down an octave.
 Don't tell the violas.
 <audio controls>